AlejoBarto8/alejobarto8.github.io/_posts/2024-05-26-drive-writeup.md

 <img src="{{ site.img_path }}/drive_writeup/Drive_015.png" width="100%" style="margin: 0 auto;display: block; max-width: 900px;">
 <br /><br />

 To leak information in a clearer and more elegant way, I can use **BurpSuite** as a proxy, capture the requests and with the **Intruder** functionality perform a sniper attack.
 Depending on the response code I find information that I am only allowed to access if I am authorized, but I confirm that they exist.
 I can also perform this search with `wfuzz`.
+The **[hack4u](https://hack4u.io/){:target="_blank"}** community also developed a python script that automates the exploitation of **IDOR** to find hidden files.

 ```bash
 burpsuite &>/dev/null & disown